jekyllgrim/ZScript_Basics/Virtual_functions.md

 }
 ```

-The overridden `ModifyDamage()` above first checks the source of the damage: whether it a missile or a monster itself (i.e. a monster's melee attack).
-For missiles the damage will be cut in half, while for monsters it'll be reduced by 90%.
+The overridden `ModifyDamage()` above first checks what dealt the damage: whether it a missile or a monster itself (i.e. a monster's melee attack).
+For missiles the damage will be cut in half, while for monsters (melee attacks) it'll be reduced by 90%.

 `ModifyDamage()` gets a bunch of pointers, and we use them to decide what to do.
 Inflictor is an actor pointer to the object that dealt the damage directly (projectile, puff or a monster in case of a melee attack).